Identifying & Treating Snow Mold

 Look For These In Your Lawn:

-• Size ranging from a few inches to a few feet
+- Size range: a few inches to a few feet

 Snow mold can kill grass if it’s left untreated for an extended period of time, but basic treatments and prevention techniques can help clear up snow mold entirely, making it very unlikely that your grass will die as a result of an infection.
 If the invading fungus spreads into the roots and crowns of your lawn in some cases, it begins to damage these important parts of your grass.
 This causes them to be very vulnerable to other diseases and pests, as well as severe environmental conditions.
 Generally speaking, this is what causes snow mold to “kill” your grass, but it is more accurate to say that snow mold compromises your grass and allows other ailments to develop.